Move Up Guidelines

 Known 50 (+) 50 290 Known

 Amateur – Open to ASA members in good standing.
-For all 45 and 50 yard classes ASA Membership is required.
+For all adult 40-, 45- and 50-yard classes ASA Membership is required.
 Any competitor in an amateur class designated below with a (+) will be required to move up at the completion of the season to a higher class for their equipment type after earning an amount equal to 12 times their class entry fee in class winnings, plus any Shooter of the Year bonus, and having either two top ten finishes, or one top five finish.

 Anyone winning an amount less than four times the class entry fee during their last year of ASA competition may request to move down no less than two weeks prior to a competition, but anyone who has won their way out of an ASA class may not return to that class unless approved by the Competition Committee.
 Anyone shooting in a class higher than Men’s Pins 30, Known 40 or Women’s Pins 30 may not return to those classes except for a special waiver request approved by the Competition Committee.